-Families can seek a financial settlement for the monetary and emotional losses caused by the death of their child.
+Families can seek a financial settlement for the monetary and emotional losses caused by the wrongful death of their child.

 While financial compensation does not address the psychological devastation of this substantial loss, it can help provide support during the grieving process and while the family attempts to heal.